Hi, I’m Paul.

 Dying Without a Will

-Who will inherit your assets?
-Without a plan, your assets pass to your heirs according to your state’s laws of intestacy (dying without a will).
 Your family members (and perhaps not the ones you would choose) will receive your assets without the benefit of your direction or of trust protection.
 With a plan, you decide who gets your assets, and when and how they receive them.

 Blended Families